FAQ

 REGISTRATION

-Do I have to register with USA Swimming separate from the Surge Aquatics registration?
+• Do I have to register with USA Swimming separately from the Surge Aquatics registration?

 Yes.
 This year USA Swimming launched a platform called SWIMS 3.0 that allows parents to register their swimmers directly and have full access to the portal.
 The registration needs to be renewed annually for each swimmer.